Skip to main content

 What changes under Capy

 Capy preserves the property dotenvx is built around (values are ciphertext before they leave the engineer’s machine) and replaces the manual key-distribution and revocation steps with cryptographic primitives the service mediates.
-Adding a teammate is capy invite alice@example.com.
-The new member’s machine generates its own keypair and the service hands them a wrap they can use to decrypt.
-No private key has to leave one developer’s machine for another’s.
-Removing a teammate is capy kick.
-The service-side outer wrap on their key is destroyed, their local key.enc becomes inert, and the rest of the team’s keys keep working unchanged.
+Adding a teammate is capy invite alice@example.com, which prints a capy redeem <code> command you send them.
+The code carries the org master key double-wrapped: your CLI wraps it with a key derived from the invite token and the invitee’s email, then the service adds an outer wrap over that.
+Neither half opens it alone — the invitee authenticates so the service strips its layer, then unwraps the inner layer locally.
+The org key never moves in the clear, and nothing has to be parked in a shared vault.
+The code still carries the one-time invite token, so treat it like a password and send it over a channel you trust.
+Removing a teammate is capy kick alice@example.com.
+The service stops co-decrypting for them, so the outer wrap on their local key.enc never comes off and the file is inert, while the rest of the team’s keys keep working unchanged.
 There is no rotation event and no afternoon spent re-encrypting and shipping new private keys to the survivors.
 The keep.lock manifest is the other piece dotenvx doesn’t have.
 It lives in your git repo as a list of hash references (committable, value-free), so a code reviewer sees in a PR diff that someone added or changed STRIPE_SECRET_KEY, without seeing what the value is. dotenvx commits the encrypted file itself, which is workable but mixes the value-list and the value-storage in a way that makes review patterns more awkward.

 Where dotenvx remains the right answer